SAP/sap-hana-plugin-for-cytoscape/README.md

 ![Graph visualization](doc/img/graph_visualization.png)

 Note, that in the `Node Table` and `Edge Table` you can also inspect the attribute data from the respective tables in SAP HANA.

+## Licensing
+Copyright (2021-)2022 SAP SE or an SAP affiliate company and `sap-hana-plugin-for-cytoscape` contributors.
+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available via the [REUSE tool](https://api.reuse.software/info/github.com/SAP/sap-hana-plugin-for-cytoscape).